dereknovak/LS180-LS/study_guide2.md

 ## CREATE

-- The `CREATE` statement is used to create structures within a database, including various tables or the database itself.
+- The `CREATE` command is used to create structures within a database, including various tables or the database itself.

 ```sql
 CREATE DATABASE database_name;